dg76/AppStoreReviewLib/README.md

 }
 ```
 This will print all new reviews that have been written since the last time the program was run.
 For this purpose it saves
-all known review IDs into a derby database on each run.
+all known review IDs into an Apache Derby database on each run.